 He does it with a sense of craftsmanship, appreciating the elegance or cleverness of a particular step in his scheme as much as its final result: incredible suffering for the people he has chosen.
-Ever notice how he stops every time he does something cleverly evil, to muse on it and tell us how awesome he is?
-Exactly.
+Ever notice how he stops every time he does something cleverly evil to muse on it and tell us how awesome he is?
+Check it out:

 We tend to think of evil people as being brutal and insensitive, or at least disconnected from the people they hurt.
 Iago, however, is able to hurt Othello so much because he understands him so well.
 He even grows closer to Othello as his plot progresses.
 Iago manipulates him so expertly that at times it seems he is actually inside Othello's head.

 Most other Shakespearean characters do bad things in order to achieve a particular goal.
 Oftentimes the culprit is ambition, as in Macbeth, or revenge, as in Hamlet.
 The thing about Iago is this—we never really know for certain why it is that Iago wants to destroy Othello.
 Throughout the play, Iago provides multiple and incompatible motives for hating Othello.
 At one point, Iago says he's angry because Othello passed him over for a promotion.

-So, a "Vice" figure is stock character from medieval Morality plays like "Everyman."
+So, a "Vice" figure is stock character from medieval morality plays like "Everyman."
 Vice figures are typically personifications of, well, vice (immoral behavior)—they tend to be tempters and often agents of the devil.
-(By the way, Richard III, of Shakespeare's play, Richard III, is also often seen as a kind of Vice figure.)
-Iago is a lot more complex than most Vice figures but we can definitely see how Shakespeare is borrowing from literary tradition.
+(By the way, Richard III, of Shakespeare's play of the same name, is also often seen as a kind of Vice figure.)
+Iago is a lot more complex than most Vice figures, but we can definitely see how Shakespeare is borrowing from literary tradition.

 Is Iago in Lust with Othello?

-Orson Welles seemed partial to this idea—his film version of the drama exploits the homoerotic undertones of the play and Iago basically woos Othello away from Desdemona.)
+Orson Welles seemed partial to this idea—his film version of the drama exploits the homoerotic undertones of the play, and Iago basically woos Othello away from Desdemona.
 If you think this idea may be worth exploring (or if you just want to know what the heck Orson Welles was thinking), be sure to check out the end of Act 3, Scene 3, where Othello makes Iago his new lieutenant and Iago vows to kill Cassio: